AlexWendland/public-note/OMSCS/CS6200/Week 1 - Dynamic Programming.md

 > Give an efficient algorithm to compute the maximum expected total profit subject to the given constraints.

 > [!question] 6.4 String of words
-> You are given a string of n characters s[1 . . . n], which you believe to be a corrupted text document in which all punctuation has vanished (so that it looks something like “itwasthebestoftimes...”).
-You wish to reconstruct the document using a dictionary, which is available in the form of a Boolean function dict(·): for any string w,
+> You are given a string of $n$ characters $s[1 \ldots n]$, which you believe to be a corrupted text document in which all punctuation has vanished (so that it looks something like “itwasthebestoftimes...”).
+You wish to reconstruct the document using a dictionary, which is available in the form of a Boolean function $dict( \cdot )$ for any string $w$,
 > $$dict(w) = \begin{cases} true & \mbox{if w is a valid word}\\ false & \mbox{otherwise}\end{cases}.$$
-> 1. Give a dynamic programming algorithm that determines whether the string s[·] can be reconstituted as a sequence of valid words.
-The running time should be at most O(n 2 ), assuming calls to dict take unit time.
+> 1. Give a dynamic programming algorithm that determines whether the string $s[\cdot]$ can be reconstituted as a sequence of valid words.
+The running time should be at most $O(n^2)$, assuming calls to $dict$ take unit time.
 > 2. In the event that the string is valid, make your algorithm output the corresponding sequence of words.

 >[!question] 6.11 Longest common **substring**) - altered